Steven J. Corwin, MD

 Pamela Sutton-Wallace, MPH, is Senior Vice President and Regional Chief Operating Officer of NewYork-Presbyterian.
 In this role, Ms. Sutton-Wallace develops and implements key strategic initiatives, especially those related to NYP’s approach to regionalization in Brooklyn and Queens.
 She provides executive strategic and operational oversight to NYP hospitals in Brooklyn and Queens, as well as the NewYork-Presbyterian Medical Groups.
 Ms. Sutton-Wallace joined NYP in 2020 from the University of Virginia Medical Center, where she served as Chief Executive Officer since 2014, overseeing the strategic direction and operations of all inpatient and ambulatory services, and most recently as Acting Executive Vice President for Health Affairs of UVA Health.
 Prior to this, for 17 years she held several leadership positions at Duke University Hospital, including oversight roles in ambulatory services, inpatient operations, and surgical services, and served as Senior Vice President of Hospital Operations from 2011 to 2014.
 She has a diverse health care background with experience in the pharmaceutical, insurance, and research industries.
 Ms. Sutton-Wallace earned her BA in Political Science and African/Afro-American Studies from Washington University in St. Louis and her Master of Public Health from Yale University.
 She also completed extensive graduate work in Political Science at Duke University.
 She serves on numerous Boards and has received various awards, including being named one of the top 25 women leaders in healthcare by Modern Healthcare and one of Becker’s Top 50 African-American Health Care Executives.

-Karen Westervelt, MHCDS, is Group Senior Vice President & Chief Operating Officer for the NewYork-Presbyterian (NYP) Regional Hospital Network.
-In this role, she oversees NYP Healthcare System’s affiliate relationships and discussions with other provider organizations in terms of exploring relationships and potential alignment opportunities.
-She provides executive strategic and operational oversight to NYP hospitals in Westchester and Hudson Valley.
-She also leads NYP’s enterprise-wide digital transformation initiative by working collaboratively with Weill Cornell Medicine and ColumbiaDoctors towards the goal of Improving patient services by taking advantage of new strategic opportunities afforded by advances in digital technologies.
+Karen Westervelt, M.H.C.D.S., is Group Senior Vice President, Strategic Initiatives and Chief of Regulatory Planning.
+In this role, she provides strategic and operational guidance relative to enterprise growth, planning efforts and oversees NYP Healthcare System’s network development efforts and discussions with other provider organizations.
+She also leads NYP’s enterprise-wide digital transformation initiative by working collaboratively with Weill Cornell Medicine and ColumbiaDoctors towards the goal of improving patient services by taking advantage of new strategic opportunities afforded by advances in digital technologies.

-Ms. Westervelt is also responsible for supervising NYP Global Services which consists of Global Patient Services, Executive Health program and Corporate Health.
+Ms. Westervelt is also responsible for overseeing NYP Global Services, which consists of Global Patient Services, Executive Health program and Corporate Health.
 These three programs provide access, care coordination and relationship management services for approximately 6000 international and domestic patients per year.
-Furthermore, Mrs. Westervelt oversees the Office of Regulatory Planning which supports the entire NYP enterprise in the development, formulation, and implementation of plans for clinical, administrative, and facility projects in accordance with established State and Federal policies and procedures.
+Furthermore, Mrs. Westervelt oversees the Office of Regulatory Planning, which supports the entire NYP enterprise in the development, formulation, and implementation of plans for clinical, administrative and facility projects in accordance with established State and Federal policies and procedures.

-During her tenure with NYP, Ms. Westervelt oversaw the acquisitions and administrative integrations of NYP’s regional hospitals.
+During her tenure with NYP, Ms. Westervelt oversaw the acquisitions and administrative integrations of NYP’s regional hospital network in Brooklyn, Queens and Westchester.
 Prior to joining NewYork-Presbyterian, Ms. Westervelt served as President and Chief Executive Officer of the William F. Ryan Community Health Network, comprising 17 primary care, behavioral health, and specialty care community health centers.
 She previously served as Deputy Commissioner of the Office of Primary Care and Health Systems Management in the New York State Department of Health, managing the regulation of New York State’s health care system and implementation of federal and state health care system reform.

 Ms. Westervelt received her Bachelor of Arts in Liberal Studies from Russell Sage College and completed a Master’s in Health Care Delivery Science at the Tuck School of Business and the Geisel School of Medicine at Dartmouth College.
 She serves on numerous boards.